-In ApexSQL Complete Options, go to the Executed queries tab, by clicking on it, in the menu on the left side.
-There, the “Log executed queries” option needs to be checked, and the path location, where logs will be saved, can be set up.
+In Options window, go to the Executed queries tab, by clicking on it, in the menu on the left side.
+There, the Log executed queries option needs to be checked, and the path location, where logs will be saved, can be set up.
 The log is saved as an .xml file.
 The maximum number of lines per query can be set, so that queries with larger number won’t be logged.
-Also, there is an option to set a time period for which logs will be displayed on startup of the Executed queries form.
+Also, there is an option to set a time period for which logs will be displayed on startup of the Executed queries window:

-From this form, the code of the query can be viewed in the new query window, if there is a need to change some part of the code.
+From this window, the code of the query can be viewed in the new query window, if there is a need to change some part of the code.
 With a double–click on the desired query, it will open as a new query window in SSMS ready for editing.

-From this .xml file, all information related to this particular query can be seen, which are also provided in the Executed query form, like the query execution time, for which database was the query executed, server name, the user which executed the query, etc.
+From this .xml file, all information related to this particular query can be seen, which are also provided in the Executed query window, like the query execution time, for which database was the query executed, server name, the user which executed the query, etc.